Skip to main content

 WISCONSIN CDBG - REVOLVING LOAN FUND PROGRAM

-The Wisconsin Community Development Block Grant (CDBG) Revolving Loan Fund (RLF) Program provides financial assistance to low to moderate income (LMI) households and landlords who rent to LMI households for housing repairs, includes lead lines and plumbing.
-Visit CDBG-RLF Program for eligible activities and more information.
+The Wisconsin Community Development Block Grant (CDBG) - Revolving Loan Fund Program (RLF) provides funding to low-to-moderate income (LMI) households and landlords who rent to LMI households for housing rehabilitation and repairs; eligible activities include plumbing.

 NSF